oelarnes/spells/README.md

 Using pandas instead is as simple as invoking the chained call `summon(...).to_pandas()`.

-**spells** is not affiliated with 17Lands.
-Please review the Usage Guidelines for 17lands data before using **spells**, and consider supporting their patreon. **spells** is free and open-source; please consider contributing and feel free to make use of the source code under the terms of the MIT license.
+Spells is not affiliated with 17Lands.
+Please review the Usage Guidelines for 17lands data before using Spells, and consider supporting their patreon.
+Spells is free and open-source; please consider contributing and feel free to make use of the source code under the terms of the MIT license.

-**spells**
+**spells:**
-- Uses polars for high-performance, multi-threaded, chunked aggregations of large datasets
+- Uses Polars for high-performance, multi-threaded, chunked aggregations of large datasets
-- Uses polars to power an expressive query language for specifying custom extensions and optimizing complex queries
+- Uses Polars to power an expressive query language for specifying custom extensions and optimizing complex queries
 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Provides functions and scripts for downloading and organizing public datasets from 17Lands